Lachimax/publications/Marnoch2024PhD-Thesis/README.md

 A link to the thesis will be available here.

+### Prerequisites

+The prerequisites for running each script can be found in the header docstring.

 #### Scripts:

 - `astrometry_tests.py`: runs tests for comparing the various astrometry solving methods for use in the